Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 USModernist

-1985 - The Alan Green Jr. House Addition, Smoke Tree Ranch, Palm Springs CA. Do you know where it is?
+1988 - The Cravens House Additions, Smoke Tree Ranch, Palm Springs CA. Status unknown.

-1985 - The John Tyler House Addition, Smoke Tree Ranch, Palm Springs CA. Do you know where it is?
+1988 - The Lehman House Additions, Smoke Tree Ranch, Palm Springs CA. Status unknown.

 USModernist